Our club has maintained a Facebook page under the name of "Rotary Club of North Fulton".

-North Fulton Rotary celebrated its 25th Year Anniversary this year.
-Roswell Rotary lended us Bob Hagan's Mouth, which you will see in the video.
+North Fulton Rotary celebrated its 25th Year Anniversary this year at Brimstone Restaurant & Tavern.
+Roswell Rotary lended us Bob Hagan'.s Mouth, which you will see in the video.
 For each person that made a bean bag in Bob Hagan's Mouth, North Fulton Rotary made a donation to Polio.

 Our Socials in the past were not well attended.
 One of the reasons why - there was no consistency on when we would get together.
 My Tina came up with the idea of "First Thursday Social".
-This way everyone would remember the Day.
+This way everyone would remember the Day of the Social.

 This has become a signature project that our club started last year.
 We have expanded it this year with the support not only from The City of Alpharetta, but Fulton County as well.